Colin Jackson: Early life

-Jackson, born in Cardiff, South Wales, is of Jamaican and Panamanian descent.
+Jackson, born in Cardiff, Wales, is of Jamaican descent through his parents also having maternal grandparents that migrated to Panama.
 A DNA test indicated his ancestry is mostly African and European with some North American Indigenous ancestry, suggesting descent from Jamaican Maroons and Taínos.
-Genealogical research shows his mixed-race Panamanian-born mother had Scottish ancestry.
+Genealogical research shows his Panamanian-born Jamaican mother had Scottish ancestry.
 He is the brother of actress Suzanne Packer who played Tess Bateman in the BBC One hospital drama Casualty.
 Jackson grew up in Birchgrove, attending Springwood Primary School and then Llanedeyrn High School.
 He played football and cricket for the county and rugby union and basketball for his school and joined the athletics club Birchgrove Harriers, which nurtured his talent.
 As captain of his school cricket team, he and four team-mates were invited to trials for the Welsh national cricket team: whilst his team-mates were all picked, Jackson was passed over – he attributed this to racism, and has said it resulted in him quitting the sport and focusing on athletics, as "athletics had more people that looked like me".
 Jackson has also stated he felt discriminated against by British Athletics for selections and sponsorship.
 He said: "I felt the discrimination was because I was Welsh more than anything else."